 Composting Food Waste

 At UVM, we believe in recycling our food scraps back into soil.
-Composting is a process that takes residual organic material-- e.g., food scraps, leftovers, yard waste and animal manure-- and turns it into a nutrient-rich product called "compost."
-We support the local economy and local growers by composting our food waste and keeping it out of the landfill and out of the wastewater treatment system.
-In an average week, UVM diverts almost 9 tons -- that's 18,000 lbs-- of pre-consumer and post-consumer food scraps from the landfill.
+Composting is a process that takes residual organic materials-- e.g., food scraps, leftovers, yard waste and animal manure-- and turns them into a nutrient-rich product called "compost."
+We support the local economy and local farmers and growers by composting our food waste instead of dumping it in a landfill or down the drain.

-Most of our food waste is picked up by our contracted hauler, Casella, using a specially designed Hybrid-powered truck which is equipped with a hydraulic bucket that dumps "toter" style carts into the back of the truck.
-The carts are lined with a special compostable bag liner made from corn.
-These bags help keep the insides of the carts moderately clean, and the truck can simply dump the carts and then go on its way.
+Food waste from dining halls is picked up by a contracted hauler, Casella, using a specially designed Hybrid-powered truck which is equipped with a hydraulic bucket that dumps "toter" style carts into the back of the truck.
+The carts are lined with a compostable bag liner which helps keep the carts moderately clean, and the truck can simply dump the carts and then go on to the next stop.
 (Periodically, the carts do require a washing out off site.)